osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 	ORDER BY percent_total_dtm DESC
 	LIMIT 15
 ) AS v);
-# The top 15 out of 320 (approx. 4.69%) vendors in total downtime caused 80% of total downtime for our company
+# Top 15 out of 320 (approx. 4.69%) vendors in total downtime caused 80% of total downtime for our company
 ```